 Metallic Bonding in Iron

 Iron atoms in a solid are held together by metallic bonds.
 In metallic bonding, the valence electrons (those in the outermost shell) are delocalized, meaning they are not associated with any particular atom but are free to move throughout the entire structure.
-This "sea" of electrons creates a strong attractive force between the positively charged iron ions (Fe²⁺ or Fe³⁺) and the delocalized electrons, holding the atoms together.
+Practically speaking, this "sea" of electrons creates a strong attractive force between the positively charged iron ions (Fe²⁺ or Fe³⁺) and the delocalized electrons, holding the atoms together.
 The strength of metallic bonds is what gives iron its high tensile strength, malleability, and ductility.

 Phase Transitions: Solid to Liquid to Gas